 Photography on Railway Stations: Do you Need Permission?

-I had about ten minutes untill the train to Rotterdam would roll into Utrecht Central Station.
+Is it allowed to make photos at Dutch railway stations?
+Good point.
+I recently asked myself that question when changing trains at Utrecht Central Station.
+I had about ten minutes untill the train to Rotterdam would roll in.
 Just enough time to take some pictures.
 The hour, just after sundown, and a beautiful sky asked for it.

 Station hall and City Office

 So I walked to the end of the platform, put my camera on my mini-tripod and made two photos.
 First the one above with the platform canopies, the station hall and in the background the City Office.
 And secondly the photo below, with the new pedestrian bridge, the Rabobank building and a passing train.

 But was I allowed to make those photos?
 That question is not that strange.
-In the countries behind the former Iron Curtain you could be arrested for espionage if you were photographing at a railway station.
+In the countries behind the former Iron Curtain you could be arrested for photography at railway stations.

 But also in the Grote Markt underground tram station in The Hague I was once ordered to stop making pictures by two security guys.
 And I had been working on construction drawings of that station when they were still in kindergarten!